 Begin with the House of God - How has our testimony been?

 Prayer for ministries and those who are persecuted. - Spiritual warfare!

 Society - Is there humility and fear of the Lord?

 Issues and Anger / The Strife of Tongues - Focusing on just a few issues often leads to the reduction of reasonable thinking, and to words and terms that lose their meaning and become inflammatory bombs that polarize people.
-Terms like "racist," "Black Lives Matter." "we believe science," and many more.
+Terms like "racist," "Black Lives Matter." "we believe science," "Nazis," and many more.
 Name-calling and clichés do not promote intelligent and helpful communication.
-The public debates and many video clips on the news media should illustrate this.
+The public debates, news reports, and many video clips on social media and many video clips on the news media should illustrate this.
 From the public arena to private conversations, clear thinking and calm dialogue are at a premium.
 Mockery, threats, and various forms of harm / violence have often been the results.

 Fear and Panic / Emotional reaction - Without trying to identify a master plot of men, we will just go to the source, Satan, as the author of confusion.
 People cannot think, speak, or behave well in the midst of a chaotic atmosphere.
 Do we fear man / desire to please man / base our hope in man? - Or do we fear the Lord / desire to please the Lord / base our hope on the Lord?